dirtyhenry/dead-rooster-articles/2011-02-08-the-uglysuit-and-we-became-sunshine.md

 ---
 layout: post
-title: The Uglysuit - ...And We Became Sunshine
+title: The Uglysuit - …And We Became Sunshine
 authors:
   - Dirty Henry
 wordpress_id: 773